Mont Revard

 The ski resort of Le Revard is situated on the northern edge of the mountain at an elevation of 1537 m.

-The summit on the D913 is at an elevation of 1463 m and was crossed on the penultimate stage of the 2013 Tour de France (Stage 20).
-The Tour de France had crossed the pass twice previously and has had a stage finish twice on the summit.
+The summit of D913 has an elevation of 1463 m and was crossed on the penultimate stage of the 2013 Tour de France (Stage 20).
+The Tour de France has crossed the pass twice previously and has had a stage finish twice on the summit.

 Climate

 Mont Revard features a warm-summer humid continental climate (Köppen: Dfb) due to its altitude and far inland position.
-The climate can also be qualified as mountainous and the seasons are well marked.

-Located at the western end of the french Alps, Mont Revard receives a lot of precipitation over the year and significant accumulations of snow, up to 8 m during the winter of 2012-2013.
-Summers are quite warm and sunny but thunderstorms are not uncommon while winters are very cold and snowy.
+Located at the western end of the French Alps, Mont Revard receives a lot of precipitation over the year and significant accumulations of snow - up to 8 m during the winter of 2012–2013.
+Summers are quite warm and sunny and thunderstorms are not uncommon.
+Winters are very cold and snowy.

 Details of the climb

-In 2013, the climb used by the Tour de France commences at Saint-Jean-d'Arvey and climbs 866 m in 15.9 km at an average gradient of 5.6%, and is ranked a Category 1 climb.
+In 2013, the climb used by the Tour de France commenced at Saint-Jean-d'Arvey and climbs 866 m in 15.9 km at an average gradient of 5.6%, and was ranked a Category 1 climb.